 Students seeking an advanced degree in all programs must apply for advanced degree candidacy.
-Those seeking the M.A.E.
-And the M.M. must submit the application during or after the completion of the first nine semester credits of graduate work and prior to the completion of 18 semester credits.
-Students pursuing the M.F.A.
-Degree must submit the application during or after the completion of the first 15 semester credits of graduate work and prior to the completion of 30 semester credits.
-Applications for candidacy are available in the departmental offices and the Office of Graduate Studies, School of the Arts.
+Those seeking the M.A.E. and the M.M. must submit the application during or after the completion of the first nine semester credits of graduate work and prior to the completion of 18 semester credits.
+Students pursuing the M.F.A. degree must submit the application during or after the completion of the first 15 semester credits of graduate work and prior to the completion of 30 semester credits.
+Applications for candidacy are available in the departmental offices and the Office of Graduate Studies of the School of the Arts.

 Admission to a degree program does not constitute candidacy, and admission to degree candidacy is not an automatic process.
 Departments carefully review applicants for candidacy on such basis as examination or review of creative work or performance.
 Upon certification by the department that the applicant has met all departmental expectations, including the minimum 3.0 GPA and is adequately prepared to continue pursuing the degree program, the School of the Arts will admit the applicant to degree candidacy.

 Students who are found to be inadequately prepared to continue their graduate programs, but who demonstrate the potential to ultimately fulfill degree requirements will be advised as to what additional work will be needed in order to meet departmental expectations.
 Candidacy, in such instances, will be postponed until departmental expectations are satisfied; postponement of candidacy may result in termination of financial assistance.
 Students whose academic or creative work demonstrates no likelihood of successful completion of a graduate program will be denied candidacy by the School of the Arts.

 Advanced degree requirements